Hypermobility and Stretching

 • Low Impact with the ground: If movements can become quiet – then you are using the elastic quality of the tissues.
 For example, keeping your foot interaction with the ground quiet.
 I always notice people out running – the ones who I can hear hitting the ground hard are the ones with the least amount of elasticity.
 I envisage foot, ankle, knee, and hip pain for these runners.
 We want bounce and resilience.

-In this video I talk a little about my views on stretching and lead you through a feel-good dynamic stretching movement practice.
+In this video, I talk a little about my views on stretching and lead you through a feel-good dynamic stretching movement practice.

 Literature Review by Catherine Nation, MSc, PhD